alessandrojean/mangasproject-downloader/README.md

 ## Observations

 + All the chapters will be downloaded in the */export* folder.
-+ Unfortunately, the mangásPROJECT API doesn't provide an search by id, so now the downloaded chapters file name is *<release_id>.zip*
++ Unfortunately, the mangásPROJECT API doesn't provide an search by id, so now the downloaded chapters file name is *&lt;release_id&gt;.zip*

 ## License